Many of Victoria’s freshwater lakes are man-made being created by damning rivers.

 The Gippsland Lakes is a natural estuarine system (saltwater and brackish) with extensive fishing opportunities and a smorgasbord of target species.

 What fish can be caught in Victorian Lake Environments?

 Native species: Murray Cod, Yellowbelly aka Golden Perch, Redfin aka English Perch, Brown and Rainbow Trout and Chinook Salmon (lake Bullen Merri for example) are some popular species.

 No. Always check local requirements before fishing.
-Some lakes, like Sugarloaf, restrict fishing to specific areas and only allow lures – not bait.
+Some, like Sugarloaf, restrict fishing to specific areas and only allow lures – not bait.
 Other lakes do not permit fishing at all.

-No. While most allow power boats and kayaks some limit boats to electric motors only.
+No. While most allow powerboats and kayaks some limit boats to electric motors only.
 While others only permit kayaks.
-There are many lakes that do not permit any watercraft at all.
-Always check first if you are uncertain.
+There are many spots that do not permit any watercraft at all.
+Always check first with local authorities if you are uncertain.